2 bodies are found in the landing gear of JetBlue plane at Florida airport

 “This is a heartbreaking situation, and we are committed to working closely with authorities to support their efforts to understand how this occurred,” the airline added.

-Paramedics declared both of them dead at the scene, the Broward County sheriff’s office said Tuesday.
+Paramedics declared both people dead at the scene, the Broward County Sheriff’s Office said Tuesday.
 The agency’s homicide and crime scene units are investigating, it said.

-The individuals’ names were not immediately released.
+Both are believed to be men, said Carey Codd, a spokesman for the Broward County Sheriff’s Office, told the AP.

+“Beyond that, their identities at this point are unknown, and that is some of the information that Broward sheriff’s office detectives are trying to sort out at this point,” Codd said.

 It’s the second time over the past month that a body has been found in the wheel well of an airplane.
 In late December, a body was found in the wheel well of a United Airlines plane after it landed in Maui from Chicago.